 Sociologists refer to the concept of families raising children in such places as the “invisible homeless.”
 Because they do have some sort of shelter, they’re rarely counted among an metropolitan community’s homeless populations, and yet, these families are always just a missed payment away from being on the streets.
 As this 2015 NPR story pointed out, “no-tell motels” can be a dangerous substitute for a childhood home– no matter how loving any parents may be.

 And for children without attentive or stable parents, growing up in motels can be dangerous, or deadly.
-Earlier this summer, a San Antonio felon named Crystal Acosta was arrested for the death of her infant in a room filled with drugs at The Inn at Market Square, a downtown motel.
-In August 2020 at the Traveler’s Inn here in San Antonio, another child, the mom and her boyfriend attempted unsuccessfully to flee after the boyfriend stabbed his sister’s boyfriend to death onsite.
+In the summer of 2020, a San Antonio felon named Crystal Acosta was arrested for the death of her infant in a room filled with drugs at The Inn at Market Square, a downtown motel.
+In August 2020 at the Traveler’s Inn in San Antonio, another child, the mom and her boyfriend attempted unsuccessfully to flee after the boyfriend stabbed his sister’s boyfriend to death onsite.
 The same month, at the Super 8 in San Angelo, a three-year-old accidentally shot her two-year-old brother.
 Just last year, two teenage girls were sexually assaulted at the Siesta Motel on Fredericksburg, while the 40-year-old assailant’s father and stepmom were in the same room.
 The El Tejas Motel on Roosevelt has a record-breaking number of police calls for everything from narcotics to prostitution to burglaries and weapons charges, but what if that’s all your parent can afford?
 Then what?